DLRover-RM: Resource Optimization for Deep Recommendation Models Training in the Cloud: Related work

-\textbf{Elastic deep learning scheduling.} Now, there are many DL frameworks to support elastic training.
-For elastic asynchronous training, the PS training of TensorFlow~\cite{tensorflow2015-whitepaper} supports scaling workers at runtime.
-Using checkpoint, TensorFlow also supports the elasticity of parameter servers.
-For elastic synchronous training, there are Elastic DL over multiple GPU~\cite{edl-on-gpu}, PyTorch-Elastic~\cite{torch-elastic}, and elastic Horovod~\cite{Horovod}.
-To support the scheduling of elastic training, existing systems need to restart the job by relaunching all Pods ~\cite{Optimus, adaptdl}.
-What's more, users need to implement their dynamic data partition for the change of workers.
-If the number of worker changes, the job need to repartition the whole dataset and restart an epoch ~\cite{edl-on-gpu}.
-The repartition may result in the inconsistency of sample iterations if the dataset is very huge. \system~has a dynamic sharding service and doesn't need to repartition during elasticity.
-Also, \system~can keep consistency when adjusting parameter servers by checkpointing unused data shards and model parameters at the same time.
+\textbf{Elastic Deep Learning Training.} There are deep learning frameworks that support elastic training.
+For instance, for asynchronous training, the PS training of TensorFlow~\cite{tensorflow2015-whitepaper} supports scaling workers at runtime.
+Using checkpoint, TensorFlow enables the elasticity for parameter servers.
+For synchronous training, there are Elastic DL~\cite{edl-on-gpu}, PyTorch-Elastic~\cite{torch-elastic}, and elastic Horovod~\cite{Horovod}.
+These systems typically restart the job by relaunching all pods~\cite{Optimus, adaptdl}.
+Users need to implement their dynamic data partition policy.
+The re-partitioning may result in inconsistency of sample iterations if the dataset is huge.
+In contrast, \system has a \textit{dynamic data sharding} service and does not need to re-partition during elasticity. \system also ensures consistency when adjusting parameter servers by checkpointing unused data shards and model parameters leveraging memory storage like Gemini\cite{wang2023gemini}.

-\textbf{Straggler mitigation}.
-In a distributed asynchronous SGD job using PS, the straggler may be a parameter server or worker.
-The Reason of straggler in a PS job includes: 1) hardware heterogeneity \cite{heter-cloud}, unbalanced data distribution and parameter distribution.
-Exist works mainly replace the slowest node with a new node to mitigate stragglers \cite{FlexRR, mlsys-elastic, Optimus}.
-This can not mitigate the straggler of parameter server resulted by unbalanced distribution across parameter servers.
-What's more, Existing schedulers like Kubeflow \cite{kubeflow} can only set the same CPU and memory for the worker or PS. \system~ can set different resources for different pods based on elasticity to mitigate the bottleneck due to an unbalanced workload across Pods.
+\textbf{Straggler Mitigation}.
+For a distributed asynchronous DLRM training job using parameter servers, the straggler could be a PS or worker because of hardware heterogeneity \cite{heter-cloud} or unbalanced data/parameter distribution \cite{tensorflow2015-whitepaper}.
+Existing works simply replace the slowest node with a new node to mitigate stragglers \cite{FlexRR, mlsys-elastic, Optimus}.
+However, this introduces additional overhead.
+Existing frameworks like Kubeflow \cite{kubeflow2023} can only set the same CPU and memory for the workers or PSes.
+In contrast, \system can adjust the workload and resources for various types of components on the fly based on updated elasticity decisions.